PACCommunity/bitcore-node-pac/README.md

 Bitcore Node Dash
 ============

 A Dash full node for building applications and services with Node.js.
 A node is extensible and can be configured to run additional services.
-At the minimum a node has an interface to [Dash Core with additional indexing](https://github.com/snogcel/dash/tree/v0.12.1.x) for more advanced address queries.
+At the minimum a node has an interface to [Dash Core v0.12.1.x](https://github.com/dashpay/dash/tree/v0.12.1.x) for more advanced address queries.
 Additional services can be enabled to make a node more useful such as exposing new APIs, running a block explorer and wallet service.

 ## Install

 ```bash
 npm install -g bitcore-node-dash
 ```

-Installation of bitcore-node-dash can also be performed using a Dockerfile.
-Please note that this Dockerfile is still under development and should be considered an 'Alpha' version, see [docker-bitcore_insight_dash](https://github.com/moocowmoo/docker-bitcore_insight_dash) for more details.

 ## Prerequisites